 Finding accommodation in Brisbane

-Resources like local newspapers and online property portals can be useful for those searching independently.
-Alternatively, working with a real estate agent can make the process simpler and may yield better results – for instance, real estate agents often have access to property listings before they go on the open market and will have a good knowledge of the city.
+When it comes to house hunting, expats can either go it alone or enlist the help of an agent.
+Resources such as local newspapers and online property portals can be useful for those searching independently.
+Alternatively, estate agents can make the rental process simpler as they generally have good knowledge of the city and access to property listings before they go on the open market.

-Renting property in Brisbane
+Renting accommodation in Brisbane